Cuprate/monero-serai/networks/ethereum/schnorr/README.md

 An Ethereum contract to verify Schnorr signatures.

-This crate will fail to build if `solc` is not installed and available.
+This crate will fail to build if the expected version of `solc` is not installed and available.